tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/gcp/README.md

 I benchmarked for LDBC 30TB using 10 ultramem-160 machine, but I can run the queries but loading and query running are very slow.
 This is because each machine only run one GPE instance.
 Then I tried to use 40 ultramem-40 to do the benchamrk.
 However, the port check failed during TG installation if the number of instances is larger than 20.
 I finally decided to use our local CentOS machines to do the benchmark.

 ## Setup on GKE
-This example is for 10T benchmark and also works for 30T On your desktop, install `gcloud` and `kubectl`.
+This example is for 10T benchmark and also works for 1T and 30T after you change the number of vm and the vm types.
+On your desktop, install `gcloud` and `kubectl`.
 Create a cluster on GKE
 ```
 gcloud container clusters create cluster1 -m m1-ultramem-40 --num-nodes=12 --disk-size 3000 --disk-type=pd-standard